-Young Activist Pushes To Lower Voting Age To 16 As 'The Next Logical Step' For Gen Z
+Young Activist Pushes To Lower Voting Age To 16 As 'The Logical Next Step' For Gen Z

-Young Activist Pushes To Lower Voting Age To 16 As 'The Next Logical Step' For Gen Z
+Young Activist Pushes To Lower Voting Age To 16 As 'The Logical Next Step' For Gen Z

 Young adults are known for taking to the streets in protest.
 Now, there's a youth-driven push to bring more of them to the ballot box.